Aire Serv® of West Michigan

 In my opinion, the best safeguard would be to install a carbon monoxide detector that would squeal loudly alerting the occupants of the presence of CO.
 Because CO is odorless, colorless, tasteless and initially non-irritating, it is otherwise undetectable to the human senses.
 People may not even know they are being exposed to the dangerous gas.
 The initial symptoms of low to moderate CO poisoning are similar to the flu.
-According to the Centers for Disease Control and Prevention, the symptoms include headache, nausea, fatigue, dizziness, and shortness of breath.
+According to the Centers for Disease Control and PreventionLink opens in a new tab, the symptoms include headache, nausea, fatigue, dizziness, and shortness of breath.

 What have you noticed to be the primary sources of CO leaks?

 In our experience, we have found that the primary source of carbon monoxide is caused by either a gas furnace or gas water heater.
 This could be due to improper installation, unit failure, chimney blockage/issues, or simply a lack of proper care and maintenance.
 But sometimes, we have to look beyond the equipment.
 We went on a service call one time and the technician’s CO detector began sounding shortly after entering the home.
 After ruling out the furnace and water heater, it was determined that the many candles burning in the house at the time were the cause of the elevated levels of CO.